2026 McLaren Trophy Europe

 The 2026 McLaren Trophy Europe is a planned motor racing championship for McLaren Artura Trophy cars and will be 4th running of the McLaren Trophy Europe.
 It is being organised and promoted by the SRO Motorsports Group.
-The championship will be contested over ten rounds held around Europe.
-It will begin May and end in October.
+The championship will be contested over five rounds, each with two races, held at various European circuits.
+It will begin in May and end in October.

+Entries

+All teams compete with tyres supplied by Pirelli as SRO Motorsports Group official tyre supplier.
+Additionally, Am drivers featuring in either the Pro-Am or Am classes are eligible for Papaya Cup points.